hooklift/node-libvirt/README.md

 ## Example of use
-TODO
+For now please take a look at the tests.

 ## API
-Take a look at the [docs page][docs_link]
+Work in progress at [docs page][docs_link]

 ## License
 (The MIT License)

-Copyright 2012 Camilo Aguilar.
+Copyright 2013 Camilo Aguilar.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to